nspyrison/spinifex/cran-comments.md

 ## cran-comments.md

+## \dontrun{} examples (4x)

+The 4 functions that contain `\\dontrun{}` produce animations that take >5sec that users need to know about, but cause issues in examples and checks.
+The manipulations before the animation rending is already tested in the examples of the other functions.

 ## Test environments
 * local Windows 10 x64, R 3.5.3
 * linux, osx via Travis CI (oldrel, release, devel)